jfmengels/elm-review/README.md

 - **SimplifyPropertyAccess** - Replace functions that only return the property of its parameter by an access function, like `(\x -> x.foo)` to `.foo`
 - **ElmTest.NoDuplicateTestBodies** - Forbid having multiple tests with the same bodies.
 Often a consequence of copy-pasting tests.

-Note that some rules were implemented but may not be good ideas.
-Think for yourself and ask the community whether you should enable them.

 ### FAQ

 - I get the error `(Critical) Parsing error: expected end of input` for some of my files, what is happening?